UDT-ITF/website/source/api/index.md

   - Length specifiers can flow over.
 For example, requesting more lines than are on a page is valid, provided subsequent pages have sufficient lines.
 - A single set of coordinates returns a single item at the same level of granularity as the coordinates

-IMPLMENTATION NOTE: A mode has only one coordinate is non-hierarchical and behaves in a similar manner to _char_ or _token_ modes.
+IMPLEMENTATION NOTE: A mode has only one coordinate is non-hierarchical and behaves in a similar manner to _char_ or _token_ modes.

 #### 2.6.5 Custom Modes